garciadelcastillo/vector-blob/README.md

 vector-blob
 ===========

-A processing implementation of high-performance 2D vector metaball generation.
+A Processing implementation of high-performance 2D vector metaball generation.